leahvelleman/fasola.ly/README.md

 * `fasola.ly` lets you enter notes in Lilypond using the four syllables used by Sacred Harp singers.
-* `doremi.ly` lets you use the seven syllables used in the Christian Harmony, Harp of Ages, etc.
+* `doremi.ly` lets you use the seven syllables used to sing from the Christian Harmony, Harp of Ages, etc.

 Seven-syllable note entry *looks* a lot like Lilypond's built-in Spanish note names: you enter notes as `do`, `re`, `mi` and so on.
 But there is an important difference.
 In Spanish,